Certifications / Microsoft

 Before we start, some background

-Of course, in real-world enterprises, we're going to need robust, scalable networking to handle things like traffic peaks, multi-locations, and hybrid cloud environments.
-For this reason, you need the SDN network controller to be distributed and able to support multiple network domains, with all that's required for those domains to interact.
+Of course, in real-world enterprises, we'll need robust, scalable networking to handle traffic peaks, multi-locations, and hybrid cloud environments.
+For this reason, the SDN network controller needs to be distributed and able to support multiple network domains and interact with them.

 SDN Components in Windows Server 2016

-The cornerstone of a Microsoft SDN network is Windows Server 2016 Data center edition.
-This is the server version that will actually host your SDN Network Controller(s) and handle activities such as load balancing and inter-domain gateways.
-For regular workloads that are users of the SDN, only the Standard edition of Server 2016 is required.
+The cornerstone of a Microsoft SDN network is Windows Server 2016 Datacenter edition.
+This server version will actually host your SDN Network Controller(s) and handle activities such as load balancing and inter-domain gateways.
+For regular workloads that use SDN, only the Standard edition of Server 2016 is required.

 The key features of Server 2016 that enable SDN are: